TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-08-From one foot mouse to micro mouse.md

 ## The Final Stretch Before the Competition

-With less than two weeks before the competition, we built our final prototype—much smaller for more precise turns.
+With less than two weeks before the competition, we built our final prototype, much smaller for more precise turns.
 However, in the process, we **ruined our remaining IR (ToF) sensors** (yeah, we need to improve our building process).
 At the same time, our **motor encoders became unreliable.**

 To make things worse, we were now way over budget.
 So, we decided to work with what we had.